Motorcycle racing: Desert racing

+Usually held in the United States and Mexico, desert races such as the Baja 1000 are usually run point-to-point, with no stages and involve less navigation than rally raid.

 Track racing

 Track racing is a form of motorcycle racing where teams or individuals race opponents around an oval track.
 There are differing variants, with each variant racing on a different surface type.